 According to Bill’s niece Bernadette, daughter of his sister Beryl Attenborough “I am unsure when they moved to Western Australia, but I do recall Nan (Jean) telling me they came across with the bullock trains with her Mother Eliza.
 Jean had 2 brothers in Perth somewhere, their names were John and James Bailley.
 Jim Bailley married Dolly”.

 We know John and James Bailley enlisted WW1.
 John enlisted first and was sent to Gallipoli but became ill and was soon after evacuated back to Australia before end of 1915 with heart problems.
 James Bailley enlisted and fought with 11th Battalion.
-He received GSW at least twice during his time in France.
-James died Maylandss 1964.
+He received GSW (gun shot wounds) at least twice during his time in France.
+James died Maylands 1964.

 Bill’s parents divorced about 1928.
 Rippon Attenborough remarried in Victoria in 1934.
 He died in 1938.

 As a young lad Bill Attenborough had met with Tommy Lewis at Nilup School.
 Bill with his sister Beryl and mother had come to Karridale (now Alexander Bridge) to live.
 His mother was the only wage-earner in the family and a soul parent.
 It would have been a challenging role for Jean, particularly in those times.
 The Lewis family had migrated from England and taken up land under the Group Settlement Scheme.
 Theirs was also a ‘tough’ life.

 The Lewis family left their farm and relocated in Perth.

 It wasn’t until the two young men were enlisting that they met up again, they were lining up to enlist at Claremont.

 During Tom’s serious illness at Changi – the doctors gave him little chance of surviving.